david-m-murray-1/Arduino-Due-Guitar-Pedal/README.md

 # Arduino-Due-Guitar-Pedal

-ARDUINO DUE 24-bit resolution guitar pedal.
+ARDUINO DUE 24-bit voltage resolution guitar pedal.
 Cirrus CS4271 I2S enabled audio codec.
 48 kHz sampling rate.
 Dynamically scaled (RMS scaling dynamic range compression), logarithmic output (dB).
 Circularly buffered.

+Depending on which mode you have put the CS4271 audio codec in, it may require a 22MHz Crystal-not an 11MHz crystal

 To use this code, refer to: http://www.cloud-rocket.com/2014/05/programming-arduino-due-atmel-studio-asf/ to compile the sketch with its libraries.